xanderstevenson/meeting-agenda-and-recap/README.md

 - Save the Bot Token, Bot Name, Bot Username, and Bot ID

-- Determine the ID of the room you want to send the message to b first sending a message in that room and then going to https://developer.webex.com/docs/api/v1/rooms/list-rooms type 'lastactivity' in the 'sortBy' field and click send.
+- Determine the ID of the room you want to send the message to by first sending a message in that room and then going to https://developer.webex.com/docs/api/v1/rooms/list-rooms type 'lastactivity' in the 'sortBy' field and click send.
 Copy that RoomID to creds.py